carmelgafa/carmelgafa.com/content/about.md

 description: About Page
 ---

-I’m a practice lead at [KPMG Microsoft Business solutions](https://home.kpmg/mt/en/home/services/microsoft-business-solutions.html), who is perpetually curious about anything that is engineering, programming and ai.
-I’m particularly interested in soft computing and its applications in machine learning and robotics.
+I’m a practice lead at [KPMG Microsoft Business solutions](https://home.kpmg/mt/en/home/services/microsoft-business-solutions.html), driven by an unending curiosity for engineering, programming, and artificial intelligence.
+My particular passion lies in soft computing and its transformative applications in machine learning and robotics.

 ### "If you want to learn something well, explain it" - Richard Feynman

+I also have a personal fascination with the events that unfolded in the 1930s and 1940s, delving into their evolution and the profound impact they had on history.
+This era, marked by immense turmoil and tragedy, offers deep insights into human behavior and the forces that shaped one of the darkest periods in our history.

+### "The malice of the wicked was reinforced by the weakness of the virtuous" - Sir Winston Churchill

 This website is my personal repository of notes and references from the projects I work on.
 It's a space where I strive to learn deeply, stay organized, stay motivated, and ideally, provide valuable insights to others tackling similar challenges.